-The baccalaureate degree in nursing, master’s degree in nursing and Doctor of Nursing Practice program at NYU Meyers are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791.
+The baccalaureate degree in nursing, master’s degree in nursing, post-graduate APRN certificate, and Doctor of Nursing Practice (DNP) programs at NYU Meyers are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, (202) 463-6930.

 National League for Nursing Center of Excellence Designation

-NYU Rory Meyers College of Nursing has been designated as a ‘Center of Excellence’ in nursing education by the National League for Nursing for a four-year period effective September 2012 through September 2016.
+NYU Rory Meyers College of Nursing has been designated for a second time as a ‘Center of Excellence’ in nursing education by the National League for Nursing for a four-year period effective September 2016 through September 2021.
+NYU Meyers previously held this designation from September 2012 through September 2016.
 This special recognition is awarded to schools that demonstrate “sustained, evidence-based, and substantive innovation in a selected area; conduct ongoing research to document the effectiveness of such innovation; set high standards for themselves, and are committed to continuous quality improvement.”
 The recognition is evidence of a school-wide commitment to pursue and sustain excellence.

 Pediatric Nursing Certification Board Program Recognition